echotrade-app/whitepaper/README.md

 ##### Liquidity

-Liquidity is earmarked to manage and control the price of the ECTA token in the market.
-This multi-signature account is controlled by the Board of Directors, CEO, CTO, Exclusive Advisors, and Initial Investors.
-Liquidity funds are initially locked and are released in a phased manner, starting 6 months after the token release over a two-year period.
-Profits generated from liquidity can be reinvested to purchase ECTA tokens, thereby increasing the liquidity pool.
+Liquidity plays a pivotal role in actively managing and regulating the market price of the ECTA token.
+The custody of these liquidity reserves is vested in a multi-signature account, which is overseen collectively by the Board of Directors, CEO, CTO, Exclusive Advisors, and Initial Investors.
+The returns yielded from the liquidity pool can be strategically reinvested in the acquisition of ECTA tokens, thereby augmenting the overall liquidity pool.This comprehensive liquidity management plan encompasses various stages, including the Initial Coin Offering (ICO), Initial DEX Offering (IDO), Public and Private Sale, Exchange Listing, and Token Offering.

 ##### Treasury